 As the end of peak summer vacation season draws near, fall adventuring awaits for those who relish crisp temperatures and fewer cars on the roads (and in parking lots).
 Katahdin Woods and Waters National Monument has been buzzing with activity this summer in wonderful ways.
 Read on for updates from the Friends of Katahdin Woods and Waters, philanthropic partner to the National Park Service (NPS).

-By the way, the Natural Resources Council of Maine (NRCM) is a sponsor of the 6th anniversary celebration of Katahdin Woods and Waters, and it’s not too late to get your ticket for the party on Saturday, August 27 in Millinocket.
+By the way, the Natural Resources Council of Maine (NRCM) is a sponsor of the 6th anniversary celebration of Katahdin Woods and Waters on Saturday, August 27 in Millinocket.

 Our latest Frontline Voices podcast is about Katahdin Woods and Waters, as we speak with Acting Executive Director of Friends of Katahdin Woods and Waters, Sam Deeran.
 Tune in: